fluxcd/website/content/en/docs/concepts.md

 ## Sources

-A *Source* defines the origin of a source and the requirements to obtain it (e.g. credentials, version selectors).
+A *Source* defines the origin of a repository containing the desired state of the system and the requirements to obtain it (e.g. credentials, version selectors).
 For example, the latest `1.x` tag available from a Git repository over SSH.

 Sources produce an artifact that is consumed by other Flux elements to perform actions, like applying the contents of the artifact on the cluster.
 A source